-At the undergraduate level, MIT is essentially a residential university.
-Of the total undergraduate student body of 4,100, about 3,000 single men and women live in the 12 Institute residence halls on campus, and about 1,100 single men and women take advantage of living in MIT-approved fraternities, sororities, and independent living group residences.
+At the undergraduate level, MIT is a residential university.
+Of the total undergraduate student body of 4,100, about 3,000 single men and women live in the 12 Institute residence halls on campus, and about 1,100 single men and women take advantage of living in MIT-approved fraternities, sororities, and independent living group residences (FSILGs).
 Transfer students may be able to obtain housing on a space-available basis after the Freshman Housing Lottery.

 With the exception of the all-female McCormick Hall, Institute residence halls have coeducational living facilities.
 Most of the coed residence halls also have single-gender living areas.
 Although first-year students are not guaranteed an assignment to a particular residence hall or single-gender area, every effort is made to assign students to one of their top choices.